In your yard: Big Brown Bat, a gardener’s friend

 Food sources

-The bats rest during daylight hours and take flight just before dusk to begin foraging.
-(They’ll also come out in the daytime if they’re sorely in need of water or food.)
-Like most other U.S. bats, they’re insect eaters, with flying beetles being a favorite.
-They identify their prey by the sounds made by their wings.
-By midnight they’ve often taken their fill and are back in their roost.
+Big Brown Bats rest during daylight hours and take flight just before dusk to begin feeding.
+But they don’t stay out long—by midnight, they’ve often taken their fill and are back in their roost.
+They’ll come out in the daytime if they’re sorely in need of water or food.
+They identify their prey by the sounds made by their wings—flying beetles are a favorite, particularly cucumber beetles.

 Roosting